Will there be a cost for my student to participate in mLISD?

 Will we get cases?

 Yes.
-Students will be provided with a case for their laptop when they are distributed.
+Students will be provided with a case for the first laptop they receive during device distribution.
 Students may also choose to use a case that they have purchased.

 Will we be required to log into the district network when at school?

 Yes, just as with current technology on campuses and BYOT, students will be required to log-in to the LISD network using their student credentials while at school.
 This will allow students access to needed network drives and provide all students with appropriate internet filtering.